-Cooperative Work Experience
+Cooperative Work Experience/Internship Program

-Cooperative Work Experience (CO-op) is the Internship Program at South Puget Sound Community College.
-Students may receive academic credit for paid or unpaid work experience related to their educational goals.
+Cooperative Work Experience (Co-op) is the Internship Program at South Puget Sound Community College.
+Students receive academic credit for paid or unpaid work experience related to their educational goals.
 This program gives students the opportunity to apply their skills while still in college, gain on-the-job experience, and "try out" a career before graduation.

 The goal of the Cooperative Work Experience program is to prepare students for the real world of work.
 College graduates are realizing that it takes more than a degree to get a good paying job.
 It takes work experience too.

 Please Note: Our program is often confused with the "Work Study Program."
 We are not affiliated with the work study program.
-Work study is a financial aid award.
-You must apply (and be determined eligible) for financial aid to receive work study as part of your award.
-Please see, Student Employment Services for more details.
+“Work Study” is awarded through financial aid.
+Students must apply (and be determined eligible) for financial aid to receive work study as part of the award.
+Not all students who receive financial aid are recipients of the work study award.
+Please see, The WSECU Center for Career Services for details.
 Students can receive Co-op credit for a work study job if it is related to their major.